 Admission to the Doctor of Audiology (Au.D.) program is competitive and begins in February of each year for enrollment the following fall semester.
 Prospective students are urged to apply for admission as early as possible and to utilize the on-line application forms.
-Admission requirements include (1) completion of the online application, (2) a cumulative and major GPA of 3.0 on a 4.0 scale, (3) a grade of "C" or better in all coursework in your undergraduate major, (4) submission of GRE test scores (including verbal, quantitative, and analytic writing sections) and (5) proof of appropriate immunizations against infectious diseases.
+Admission requirements include (1) completion of the online application, (2) a cumulative and major GPA of 3.0 on a 4.0 scale, (3) a grade of "C" or better in all coursework in your undergraduate major, (4) submission of GRE test scores (including verbal, quantitative, and analytic writing sections), (5) proof of appropriate immunizations against infectious diseases, and (6) TOEFL or IELTS scores, if English is the second language.